jeffporten/civicrm-user-guide/docs/membership/what-is-civimember.md

 within your organisation who will have day-to-day responsibility for managing memberships using CiviCRM as you develop your plans.

-Memberships can run from a day to a lifetime, they be free or paid, and have simple or complex pricing structures.
+Memberships can run from a day to a lifetime, they can be free or paid, and have simple or complex pricing structures.
 They can be set up to auto-renew where a compatible payment processor is enabled.